-China suspends permits for new coal plants as overcapacity policy bites
+China suspends permits for coal plants as new policy bites

 The Chinese government has ordered the vast majority of its provinces to stop permitting new coal power projects.

 According to a statement from the National Energy Administration (NEA), 28 of China’s 31 mainland provinces do not currently have the right financial or environmental conditions to build new coal capacity.

 This represents an update to the government’s ‘traffic light’ system, designed to tackle the country’s coal overcapacity crisis — that we reported on last year.

 Last year the National Energy Administration kicked off a new scheme to determine whether provinces should build new coal- fired power stations.

 The system, created so that the country would stop adding to its overcapacity crisis, assigns each province a colour to signify the viability of its coal pipeline — based on profitability, existing capacity and ‘resource constraints’ such as air pollution and water.

 Red means no new coal projects should be permitted.
 Orange indicates local governments and coal companies should tread carefully.
 And green says that there is plenty space for new coal power.

 24 provinces were issued red lights, 4 earned the orange light (which recommends not adding coal in much stronger language than last year) while only two were given the green light.

 It’s our understanding that the widely-circulated Reuters article on the matter – which claims there are 25 provinces with red lights – likely has counted Inner Mongolia twice (as that is how it appears in the NEA document).